 The stalks are delicate and crunchy, without the stringiness of mature celery.
-But like most “baby” vegetables, it’s flavor is amplified.
+But like most “baby” vegetables, its flavor is amplified.
 The leaves have an intense celery flavor and can brighten up any salad, or replace parsley as a garnish or herb.
 With this in mind, I made a version of tabbouleh with it.
 I also combined a few recipes to arrive at a delicious baby celery and radicchio slaw with dates, walnuts and sherry vinaigrette.
-SO good.

 Baby Celery Tabbouleh with Walnuts and Sesame Seeds

 serves 2-4 as a side

 1 cup bulgar wheat

 2 bunches baby celery, washed and dried, stems finely chopped, leaves minced

 2 plum tomatoes, cored and seeded, finely chopped

 2 scallions, white and pale green parts only, finely shredded on a diagonal